sudarshanmhasrup/localina/readme.md

 #### Step 1: Add String Resources

-Store all your string resources under `commonMain/composeResource` and add localized strings for each supported language, like this:
+Store all your string resources under `commonMain/composeResource` directory and add localized strings for each supported language, like this:

 ```
 commonMain/composeResources/